-Use this specification to express the following relations:
+Use the specification above to express the following:

 - 1. The set of pages containing the word "logic" but not the word "predicate". - 2.
 The set of pages containing the word "set" that have been recommended by "Meyer". - 3.
 The set of endorsers who have recommended pages containing the word "algebra". - 4.
-The relation that relates endorser e and word w iff e has recommended a page containing w. - 5.
-The set of pages that have at least one incoming or outgoing link. - 6.
-The relation that relates word w and page p iff w appears on a page that links to p. - 7.
-The relation that relates word w and endorser e iff w appears on a page that links to a page that e recommends. - 8.
-The relation that relates pages $p_1$ and $p_2$ iff $p_2$ can be reached from $p_1$ by following a sequence of exactly 3 links.
+The set of pages that have at least one incoming or outgoing link. - 5.
+The relation that relates word w and page p iff w appears on a page that links to p. - 6.
+The relation that relates word w and endorser e iff w appears on a page that links to a page that e recommends. - 7.
+The relation that relates pages p_1 and p_2 iff p_2 can be reached from p_1 by following a sequence of exactly 3 links.